lordofpipes/obscure-tutorials/content/docs/linux-tutorials/fedora-snapper.md

 Mountpoint: /boot/efi
 ```

-If using legacy boot, consider upping the size to 1 to 2 GiB, because Snapper will put multiple different kernel images on this partition:
+If using legacy boot, consider upping the size to 1 to 2 GiB, because Snapper will put multiple different kernel images on this partition.
+Note that for legacy boot you will also need a 1MiB BIOS boot partition as the first partition on the drive.

 ```
+[If using legacy boot]
+First partition:
+    Size: 1 MiB
+    Filesystem: BIOS Boot

+Second partition:
     Size: 1536 MiB
     Filesystem: ext4
     Mountpoint: /boot
 ```

 {{< figure src="/obscure-tutorials/img/fedora-snapper/6-partition-create-boot-2.png" >}}